 - Bring 70% Rubbing Alcohol (see it on Amazon).
 You can use it clean wounds and kill chiggers.

 - Get a tube of Alocaine Gel (see it on Amazon).
 This is used for burns from campfires, cooking, and sunburns.
 Alocaine is just a blend of Aloe Vera and topical anesthesia.
 It’s pretty safe, but very effective.

 - Buy a bottle of hydrogen peroxide 3% (see it on Amazon).
 This is just as good as alcohol for cleaning wounds, but without the burn, and better for treating kids.
-Many vets recommend pouring hydrogen peroxide in dogs’ ears to kill of biologicals and yeast infections.
+Many vets recommend pouring hydrogen peroxide on your dog’s wounds instead of alcohol.